 How to contribute to scikit-image¶

 Developing Open Source is great fun!
-Join us on the scikit-image mailing list and tell us which of the following challenges you’d like to solve.
+Join us on the scikit-image developer forum and tell us which of the following challenges you’d like to solve.

 Mentoring is available for those new to scientific programming in Python.